meowomancer/inbox-to-printer/README.md

 # Inbox To Printer
-Inbox To Printer is a simple ruby utility to help accomplish the task of automatically printing recieved e-mails.
-This project was started to replace the functionality of an extremly buggy piece of software used at Chemeketa Community Co llege.
+Inbox To Printer is a simple Ruby utility to help accomplish the task of automatically printing recieved e-mails.
+This project was started to replace the functionality of an extremly buggy piece of software used at Chemeketa Community College.
 Currently this system can connect to any IMAP server with TLS support.

 Currently Inbox to Printer checks an inbox, prints all email, and deletes the email after printing.
+E-Mails that are not printed because of the blacklist will be deleted as well.

+##Current features
+* Ability to check multiple email inboxes and print all emails from each inbox.
+Each inbox:
+ * will only print email from senders on a whitelist.
+To whitelist all senders simply whitelist "." (wildcard)
+ * will not print emails with terms in their subject lines from the black list
+ * will print only to the specified printer

 ##Requirements
 * Linux based host system